November 18, 2021

 So you want to make money selling workout programs online.

 But you don’t have any idea how to take the first step.

-Starting any kind of business is a daunting task, but people around the world do it every day.
+Setting up any kind of online fitness business is a daunting task, but people around the world do it every day.

 If you want to be the kind of person who generates their own income from creating and distributing content to help people reach their fitness goals, you’re going to need to know the methods that real digital personal trainers used to do it before you.